-In order to end a civil partnership, one of the civil partners must petition the Court for a dissolution order but these proceedings cannot start until one year has passed since the date that the civil partnership was registered.
+In order to end a civil partnership, one of the civil partners must petition the court for a dissolution order.
+These proceedings cannot start until one year after the civil partnership was registered.

-Under the Civil Partnership Act, there is only one ground for dissolving a civil partnership and that is the irretrievable breakdown of the civil partnership.
-This then has to be evidenced by a supporting fact and these are the same as for divorce except that adultery does not apply:
+Under the Civil Partnership Act, there is only one ground for dissolving a civil partnership, which is the irretrievable breakdown of the relationship.
+There has to be evidence of this from one of the following reasons:

 - Unreasonable behaviour;

 - Separation for 2 years with the consent of the other civil partner;

 - Separation for 5 years.